 SCREEN: To be uploaded by Authors: Normalized traced being plotted

+First, determine if the data is normally distributed using a Shapiro-Wilk test.
+For data that are not normally distributed, use a non-parametric ANOVA with posthoc (post-hock) correction for multiple testing [1].

+SCREEN: To be uploaded by Authors: Non-parametric ANOVA with posthoc correction for multiple testing being applied.

-For measurements showing normal or Gaussian distribution, perform a paired parametric ANOVA (uh-no-vuh) test for each measurement of GCaMP fluorescence before and after each 561-nanometer pulse and correct for multiple comparisons in each of the two groups [1-TXT].
+Alternatively, for measurements showing normal or Gaussian distribution, perform a paired parametric ANOVA (uh-no-vuh) test for each measurement of GCaMP fluorescence before and after each 561-nanometer pulse and correct for multiple comparisons in each of the two groups [1-TXT].

 SCREEN: To be uploaded by Authors: Paired parametric ANOVA test being applied for multiple comparisons in each of the two groups.
 TEXT: ATR before vs. after, no ATR before vs. after

-Alternatively, for data that are not normally distributed, use a non-parametric ANOVA with posthoc (post-hock) correction for multiple testing [1].

-SCREEN: To be uploaded by Authors: Non-parametric ANOVA with posthoc correction for multiple testing being applied.

 Results